bigbadcon/bbc-11ty/src/blog/poc-programming-at-big-bad-con-2022.md

 ---
 title: POC Programming at Big Bad Con 2022
-date: 2022-04-27T08:00:00.000+00:00
+date: 2022-04-27T08:00:00.000Z
 published: true
+excerpt: >-
-excerpt: The Big Bad Con 2022 POC Programming is extending our international reach!
+  The Big Bad Con 2022 POC Programming is extending our international reach!
 We are continuing our work to support POCs at Big Bad Con through financial aid, a community dinner, and an industry meet and greet event.
 coverImage: ''
 coverImageAlt: ''
 ogImage: ''
+_template: blog
 ---

 The Big Bad Con 2022 POC Programming is extending our international reach!
 We are continuing our work to support POCs at Big Bad Con through financial aid, a community dinner, and an industry meet and greet event.
 This year we’re also working with local gamers in India, South East Asia, and Latin America to bring more international POCs to the con!

 Here is the programming for 2022: